srcery-colors/srcery-vim/README.md

 ## Configuration

-Configuration is currently a work in progress, but I've included a few due to discrepancies in the various setups possible.
+I've included a few toggles due to discrepancies in the various setups possible.

 #### g:srcery_bold